pranav2564/Blind-Computation-Game-Nillion/README.md

-# Nillion Operations and Blind Compute Demo
+# Nillion Operations and Blind Compute Game

-This is a demo of the JavaScript Nillion Client working with payments connected to nillion-devnet or the Nillion Testnet.
+This is a Rock-Paper-Scissor Game Made with Nillion

 Notes